William-Ogilvie/NYC-taxi-data-analysis/README.md

 bash hyperparam_tuning_bash.sh 2>&1
 ```

 You can then download the tuned hyperparameters from the S3 bucket and place them inside the data/saved_objects folder on your local version of the repository.
-To see them plotted run the first four cells of the 5_model_selection.ipynb notebook.
+To see them plotted run the first five cells of the 5_model_selection.ipynb notebook.
 Then run all remaining cells from the following cell:

 ```python
 # Load signatures